 I will state upon the very threshold of the little paper house, which I have built, that it is a cold collation rather than a steaming banquet which awaits you within.
 I can only offer some scraps of salad, a few pic-nic relishes, and it may be a little whipped cream.
 But you are very welcome.
 The lecture-field has been ploughed, planted, and dug; mowed and raked; sowed and reapt; and cultivated, indeed, in so many ways, that I suppose that a man of very able mind might not feel too sure of offering you anything strikingly novel or brilliant.
 Oblige me, then, by overlooking the short-comings of a person who has no such thing as an able mind.
 I have tried, however, to make these paragraphs cheerful in the main.
 Some of them, indeed, may border on the farcical, but I make no apology for that.
 The fool with his cap and bells often deals Folly its deadliest blows.
-15

 I have chosen the subject of the Children in the Wood on account of its novelty.
 Anybody who has ever kept school and boarded round knows what it is to have fried pork for breakfast, boiled pork for dinner, warmed up pork for supper, and cold pork for luncheon, until even a slice of ham would have been welcome as a rarity.
 Had my vein been tragic I might have selected Bluebeard, who had an unpleasant habit of getting rid of his poor wives, who could not go to Indiana for a divorce.
 But having a taste for the pathetic, I have chosen the "Children in the Wood."
 The story must have been a capital sensation item.
 The barbarous uncle, the hireling ruffians, the death of the children, the loving care of the robins, must have afforded a prolific theme for the reporter's pen--if not for a lecture.
-16 er he could go it or not.
-I might also have spoken The WOOD

 It is more than probable that I have not grouped my thoughts in a very artistic manner.
 I can only plead in excuse that my ideas of a first-class lecture are in a somewhat confused and unsettled state.
 I never attend lectures myself--I should rather think not.
 I am not at all brilliant, but then I flatter myself I am too smart for that.
-17 of the poor apprentice boy, who hopes to become a Greeley, and go forward --forward to Richmond, if Gen. McClellan is ready.